The Mosel Valley Wine Guide

 Finding Great Mosel Wines by Soil Type

-There are 2 primary types of slate soils found in the Mosel Valley: blue slate and red slate.
-Although both soils are relatively poor, the red soil areas generally have more clay producing a richer, more lush style of Riesling whereas blue slate wines are generally more floral.
+There are two primary types of slate soils found in the Mosel Valley: blue slate and red slate.
+Although both soils are relatively poor, the red soil areas generally have more clay, producing a richer, more lush style of Riesling, whereas blue slate wines are generally more floral.

 The slate soils offer a few unique benefits to wine growing in the Mosel.
-First, the vineyards in the Mosel are well-drained which is good during wet growing seasons.
-Second, the slates hold heat which can be beneficial on cool vintages.
-Finally, the region’s natural microbes (yeasts and bacteria) that thrive in these soils play a roll in defining the taste of minerality in Mosel wine.
+First, the vineyards in the Mosel are well-drained, which is good during wet growing seasons.
+Second, the slates hold heat, which can be beneficial on cool vintages.
+Finally, the region’s natural microbes (yeasts and bacteria) that thrive in these soils play a role in defining the taste of minerality in Mosel wine.

-The geology of the region dates back to the Devonian Period (the Paleozoic Era leading into the 4th major extinction event) when the Mosel area was once an ocean and deposits settled on the sea floor forming sediment layers as thick as a mile.
-Over time, pressure of two super continents joining to create Pangea (Gondwana and Laurasia/Euramerica) compressed this sea floor which metamorphosed into slate.
+The geology of the region dates back to the Devonian Period (the Paleozoic Era leading into the 4th major extinction event) when the Mosel area was once an ocean and deposits settled on the sea floor, forming sediment layers as thick as a mile.
+Over time, the pressure of two supercontinents joining to create Pangea (Gondwana and Laurasia/Euramerica) compressed the sea floor, which metamorphosed into slate.

 Last Word